Functions

 No Environment Capture

 In Cyrus, lambdas are not closures.
-That means they cannot capture variables from their surrounding scope.
+That means they do not capture variables from their surrounding scope.
 For example:

 fn main() {